 The corporate form defines the statutory framework which governs a company and allows an individual, or several persons together, to pursue gainful as well as non-lucrative objectives with legal effect.

 Good to know

 Even though an artistic activity is largely funded through subsidies, artists engage in a business activity and therefore have to choose a corporate form.

-The lawmaker has provided for an exhaustive catalogue of corporate forms (coercion of form).
+Lawmakers have provided for an exhaustive catalogue of corporate forms (coercion of form).
 However, there is leeway in designing the general structures prescribed by law to individual needs (e.g. special individual rules in Statutes, Articles of Association etc.).
-Once chosen, a corporate form need not be retained forever, but may be changed as required.
+Once chosen, a corporate form need not be permanent, but may be changed as necessary.

 The choice of the corporate form depends on matters such as membership, liability and taxes.

 The corporate forms which exist differ, inter alia, as to